-Your 2023 membership renewal fee covers the full year of ATRA membership benefits and service from April 1, 2023, to March 31, 2024.
+Your 2023 membership renewal fee covers the full year of ATRA membership benefits and service from April 1, 2023 to March 31, 2024.
 ATRA's prorated fee schedule does not apply to membership renewals.

-Please renew prior to March 31, 2023, to avoid late payment fees.
-Professional membership renewals require the completion of the online membership renewal form and payment of membership and late fees.
+Late payment fees are applied to membership fees that are not renewed by March 31, 2023.
+Supporting membership renewals requires the completion of the online membership renewal form and payment of membership and late fees (if required).